Last Updated: Tuesday, 24 June 2025 09:17

 Sparks

 Pokies use the pyramid principle's method.
-The part of the pool for "big winning" via low stakes is reserved for winning in the prize pool via the next step of bets (between small and medium bets), and like this up to prize pool via high-rolling.
-The more active players are in an Australian online casino, the bigger is "the total prize pool".
+The part of the pool for "big winning" via low stakes is reserved for winning in the prize pool via the next step of bets (between small and medium bets), and this continues up to the prize pool via high-rolling.
+The more active players are in an Australian online casino, the bigger the total prize pool.
 In fact, "the pyramid principle" can be compared to a lottery with several denominations of tickets.
-Each group has its own "prize pool" (jackpots).
+Each group has its own "prize pool" (also known as a jackpot).

 • The cheapest tickets (the bets from A$0.25 to A$5).
-At these limits is an overwhelming number of punters so the chance of a "big winning" will be much higher.
-Most likely that some part of the current "prize pool" is taken to form the "big winning" at higher stakes in the next steps.
+At these limits is an overwhelming number of punters, so the chance of a "big win" will be much higher.
+Most likely, some part of the current "prize pool" is allocated to form the "big winning" at higher stakes in the following steps.
 This data may reach up to 10% of the pool.
-So, the casino motivates players to gamble via higher stakes and collect more money to pay-out the "big winning".
+Therefore, the casino motivates players to gamble by offering higher stakes and collecting more money to pay out the "big win".

 • Inexpensive tickets (A$5 to A$10 bets).
-Fewer people are playing via these stakes (comparing to the previous group).
-A lot of bonus hunters are trying to increase the volatility of winning by playing at the maximum allowed bets (usually maximum is from A$5 to A$10).
+Fewer people are playing via these stakes (compared to the previous group).
+Many bonus hunters are trying to increase their chances of winning by playing at the maximum allowed bets (usually ranging from A$5 to A$10).
 Their goal is to complete the wagering requirements of the bonus money.
-This fact significantly increases the activity at these limits, and forms a large "prize pool."
+This fact significantly increases the activity at these limits and forms a large "prize pool."

 • The tickets of medium value (from A$10 to A$50 stakes).
 This is the most profitable limit for punters.
-At these limits, there are much fewer players than above, but here are collecting money from previous limits (the bets from A$0.25 to A$10), and are much less participant in the "drawing".
-It seems that the personal statistics (balance of winning/losses) and the player's group have a significant influence on the results.
+At these limits, there are many fewer players than above, but they are collecting money from previous limits (the bets from A$0.25 to A$10), and there are fewer participants in the "drawing".
+It appears that the personal statistics (balance of wins and losses) and the player's group have a significant impact on the results.

-• The expensive tickets (stakes are from A$50 to a maximum) - this is the most profitable/unprofitable situation simultaneously to get a "big winning" in an online casino.
-The big winning at these bets will be huge (in a money equivalent), but there are not so many punters, most of the money is moving to previous limits and the current "the prize pool" is filling up slowly.
-Here the player's account history will play a decisive role: win/losses, the denominations of bets, the number of deposits /withdrawals and current balance.
+• The expensive tickets (stakes range from A$50 to a maximum) - this is a situation that is simultaneously most profitable and unprofitable for getting a "big winning" in an online casino.
+The big wins at these bets will be huge (in a monetary equivalent), but there are not many punters, most of the money is moving to previous limits, and the current "prize pool" is filling up slowly.
+Here, the player's account history will play a decisive role, including wins and losses, bet denominations, the number of deposits and withdrawals, and the current balance.
 Gambling at this level is very risky.

 What is the prize pool?

-• Depending on the chosen pokie, from 1% to 10% of this fund will go to the casino (see all percentages of payments of the pokies).
+• Depending on the chosen pokie, a percentage of the funds ranging from 1% to 10% will be allocated to the casino (see all payment percentages for the pokies).

-• From 1% to 10% will go to the higher stakes' pool for the big winning.
+• From 1% to 10% will go to the higher stakes pool for the big win.

 Note that each casino has its own "prize pool".
-For example, if you play in a new casino where there are no players, then you will simply not have the chances to win an amount much higher than your starting balance.
-At best (if you selected a bet from the calculation 200+ bets on the balance) you will accumulate your prize pool and successfully win almost the entire amount of your deposit back.
+For example, if you play in a new casino where there are no players, then you will not have the chance to win an amount much higher than your starting balance.
+At best (if you selected a bet from the calculation, 200+ bets on the balance), you will accumulate your prize pool and successfully win almost the entire amount of your deposit back.
 In the worst case, you will run out of money before this moment.

 Where to play?

-• Fastpay casino is famous for its fast withdraws.
-Very good VIP bonus program and friendly live chat support 24/7.
+• Fastpay casino is renowned for its swift withdrawals, comprehensive VIP bonus program, and 24/7 friendly live chat support.

 Written by Vladislav Dibrov